-Council must raise revenue each year to provide the appropriate services, infrastructure, and support for our community.
+Council must raise revenue each year to provide the appropriate services, infrastructure, and support for the Kingston community.
 The services Council provide are broad and are allocated according to community needs.
 The major services provided by Council include (but are not limited to):

-- Kindergarten, early learning, and childrens' programs - Home and Community Care, and positive ageing programs - Waste Collection and disposal - Road and street construction, upgrades, and maintenance - Recreational and leisure facilities and programs - Community infrastructure construction, upgrades, and maintenance - Environmental management and services, including vegetation and pest control - Public Health Services including food safety and immunisations - Economic Development, Tourism and local area marketing - Local laws governance and enforcement - · Statutory and strategic planning services - Emergency planning and management
+- Kindergarten, early learning, and children's programs - Home and community care, and positive ageing programs - Waste collection and disposal - Road and street construction, upgrades, and maintenance - Recreational and leisure facilities and programs - Community infrastructure construction, upgrades, and maintenance - Environmental management and services, including vegetation and pest control - Public health services including food safety and immunisations - Economic development, Tourism, and local area marketing - Local laws governance and enforcement - Statutory and strategic planning services - Emergency planning and management